Almost four years ago my husband Lorne and I bought a home with a beautiful garden.

 This is a garden filled with dozens of varieties of plants--roses, hardy begonias, tulips and spirea to name a few.
 But nothing gives me pride like those spindly transplants that I'd planted in the ground myself.

 I've found that same sense of ownership to be what works in developing organizational culture.
 Nothing gives employees pride like the thing that they have created themselves.

-With my client Longfellow Clubs, I facilitated a retreat that included a retrospective and celebration of the year.
-I’d helped the staff define their core values the year before, and they had been bringing those values to life.
+With my client Longfellow Health Clubs, I facilitated a retreat that included a retrospective and celebration of the year.
+I'd helped the Club define their core values the year before, and this year we had spent bringing them to life.

 With plastic champagne glasses in hand, each person toasted the values and shared what they had meant for their lives.
 "When I look at those values, I see a piece of myself in them," said one person with emotion cracking his voice.